threefoldtech/TF_Grid_3.12/src/3.50/staking_program.md

 Table 3 and 4 consider 100,000,000 TFT staked.
 This would be the case when we implement validator staking before implement the staking pool.

-For the third table, we use a monthly revenues of 8,000$USD for the TFGrid.
+For Table 3, we use a monthly revenues of 8,000$USD for the TFGrid.

 | Table 3.
 Validator staking & staking pool|            |
 | --------------------------------------------------- | ---------- |